lmweber/locus-c/analysis/README.md

 directory: `analysis/`

-RMarkdown files and/or R scripts to perform various analyses.
+RMarkdown files and/or R scripts to perform analyses.

 ## How to compile RMarkdown files